onnx/sklearn-onnx/_sources/pipeline.rst.txt

 Investigate discrepencies
 =========================

-A wrong converter may introduce introduce discrepencies in a converter pipeline but it is not alway easy to isolate the source of the differences.
+A wrong converter may introduce discrepancies in a converted pipeline but it is not always easy to isolate the source of the differences.
 The function :func:`collect_intermediate_steps
 <skl2onnx.helpers.collect_intermediate_steps>`
-may then be used to investigate each component independently.
+may be used to investigate each component independently.
-The following piece of code is extracted from unit test `test_investigate.py <https://github.com/onnx/sklearn-onnx/ blob/main/tests/test_investigate.py>`_ and converts a pipeline and each of its components independently.
+The following piece of code is taken from unit test `test_investigate.py <https://github.com/onnx/sklearn-onnx/ blob/main/tests/test_investigate.py>`_ and converts a pipeline and each of its components independently:

 ::